April 15, 2014

 For though that longed-for peace she linked thereto,

-No way to ease her head when it grew tense
+No way to ease your head when it grows tense

 Only with worms, stringing the skull from crack to crack